-Your heating and cooling units should be checked and cleaned on a regular basis.
+Your heating and cooling units should be checked and cleaned regularly.
 Make sure to remove dust and debris from your air intakes and exhaust systems.
-The air filter should also be replaced at least once a month or as needed.
+The air filter also needs replacing at least once a month or as needed.
 Check if there are unusual noises or excessive vibrations.
 These may indicate that there is a deeper problem, and servicing might be needed.

 Including your HVAC system in your preventive maintenance checklist will save you a lot of money.
 Repairs and replacements can cost upwards of $10,000.
 This can greatly inflate your annual repair budget.
 Regular cleaning and maintenance allow you to detect issues earlier, thus eliminating the need for costly repairs.

 Electricians highly recommend annual inspections of switches, breaker boxes, batteries, wires, outlets, and all other electrical components.
 Property maintenance services should check for signs of deterioration, cracks, or corrosion.
 Vent grilles, electrical storage areas, and circuit boxes should also be free of dust and debris.
 Proper maintenance will eliminate potential safety risks and costly repairs in the future.

 Inspect light fixtures at regular intervals.
 Check if all the lights are working.
 If there are burned out bulbs, you should replace them as soon as possible.
 It’s also good to have a group relamping schedule for a more efficient building maintenance process.

 Preventive maintenance should check if lights, gaskets, cables, screws, and other hardware are properly installed.
 Make sure that lights have the same color temperature.
 You should also ensure that lamps and lens surfaces are dusted and cleaned for better performance.